Information about the NZ 189 visa income exemptions.

 Date last modified: 01 July 2021

-The Primary applicant for the NZ 189 visa must have earned at least the taxable income threshold, as shown by ATO Notices of Assessment, in each of the last four financial years or qualify for an income exemption.
-Note: from 1 July 2021 only 3 of the last 5 years income needs to meet the income threshold, including the latest financial year.
+The Primary applicant for the NZ 189 visa must meet the taxable income threshold, as shown by ATO Notices of Assessment, or qualify for an income exemption.
 You must be able to provide documentation to support your claim to an income exemption.

 Being made redundant, becoming unemployed, salary sacrificing and negative gearing are not grounds for an income exemption.

 There are four categories of income exemption:

 - the Family court has awarded you the primary carer of a child and you cannot remove them from Australia.